Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 A combination of imaging approaches should be considered for early melanoma detection and diagnosis, since each technique alone has limitations.
 Some doctors now use various scope-like devices (dermoscopy, dermatoscopy, or epiluminescence microscopy) that enhance the visualization of the suspected lesion.
 These tools are more likely to be helpful for those with atypical nevi or history of melanoma.

-Melafind is a proprietary tool used to visually detect melanoma and it was approved for use in 2011.
+MelaFind is a proprietary tool used to visually detect melanoma and it was approved for use by the FDA.
 It uses pattern recognition of certain factors that would lead a dermatologist to more highly suspect a lesion and perform a biopsy.

 A skin biopsy is the removal of skin tissue for examination under a microscope.
 The exact type of biopsy depends on how deep the lesion has penetrated the skin.